ansible/ansible-documentation/docs/docsite/rst/roadmap/COLLECTIONS_10.rst

 :2024-06-17: Release of ansible-core 2.17.1.
 :2024-06-18: Release of Ansible-10.1.0 (bugfix + compatible features: every four weeks.)

 ..
+[1] In case there are any additional ansible-core beta releases or release candidates, we will try to do another Ansible-10.0.0 alpha release.
+This might mean that we will release Ansible-10.0.0 alpha2 earlier (and release Ansible-10.0.0 alpha3 or later on 2024-04-30) and / or release one or more additional alpha after 2024-04-30.

-[1] No new modules or major features accepted after this date.
+..
+[2] No new modules or major features accepted after this date.
 In practice, this means we will freeze the semver collection versions to compatible release versions.
 For example, if the version of community.crypto on this date was community.crypto 2.3.0; Ansible-10.0.0 could ship with community.crypto 2.3.1.
 It would not ship with community.crypto 2.4.0.

 ..
-[2] After this date only changes blocking a release are accepted.
+[3] After this date only changes blocking a release are accepted.
 Accepted changes require creating a new release candidate and may slip the final release date.

 ..
-[3] Collections will be updated to a new version only if a blocker is approved.
+[4] Collections will be updated to a new version only if a blocker is approved.
 Collection owners should discuss any blockers at a community meeting (before this freeze) to decide whether to bump the version of the collection for a fix.
 See the `creating an Ansible Community Topic workflow <https://github.com/ansible-community/community-topics/blob/main/community_topics_workflow.md#creating-a-topic>`_.

 .. note::